 Eating fat doesn’t make you fat.
 For too long, fat has been vilified in the media.
 But, the truth is that dietary fat is essential to maintaining a healthy balance.
 Include fats such as coconut oil, nuts, olives, olive oil, flax oil, fish oil.
-Keep portions approximately the size of your thumb for each meal/snack (one thumb for the ladies, two thumbs for the men).
+Keep portions approximately the size of your thumb for each meal/snack (in general: one thumb for females, two thumbs for males per meal).

 - Focus on Food Quality.

 Food has the power to directly impact your energy, performance, recovery, hormones, focus, etc. Food quality matters.
 A big problem with the “IIFYM” (If It Fits Your Macros) trend is that people are highlighting donuts and sugar-free crap next to their 6-pack.
 The problem is these “macro-friendly” foods are extremely low quality.
 Choose high-quality nutrient-dense foods 95% of the time to maximize performance.